WHUPython/PythonResource/README.md

 # PythonResource
-a hub with python materials, from primary to advanced level
+a hub with python materials, ranging from primary to advanced level

 # 初级
 * [简明Python](https://woodpecker.org.cn/abyteofpython_cn/chinese/)